xyngular/py-xcon/Readme.md

 1. Config [Overrides](#overrides)
 2. Environmental Variables
-    - via `xyn_config.providers.environmental.EnvironmentalProvider`.
+    - via `xcon.providers.environmental.EnvironmentalProvider`.
 3. Dynamo flat config cache, Details:
     - [Info About Caching][caching]
-    - via `xyn_config.providers.dynamo.DynamoCacher`
+    - via `xcon.providers.dynamo.DynamoCacher`
-4. AWS Secrets Provider via `xyn_config.providers.secrets_manager.SecretsManagerProvider`.
+4. AWS Secrets Provider via `xcon.providers.secrets_manager.SecretsManagerProvider`.
-5. AWS SSM Param Store via `xyn_config.providers.ssm_param_store.SsmParamStoreProvider`.
+5. AWS SSM Param Store via `xcon.providers.ssm_param_store.SsmParamStoreProvider`.
 6. Config [Defaults](#defaults)

 ## Standard Directory Paths
 [standard-directory-paths]: #standard-directory-paths

 Most of the providers have a 'path' you can use with them.
-I call the path up until just before the config variable name a directory (see `xyn_config.directory.Directory`).
+I call the path up until just before the config variable name a directory (see `xcon.directory.Directory`).

 If no `Config.SERVICE_NAME` has been provided or is set to `None` (either from a lack of an environmental variable `SERVICE_NAME`, or via